themattharris/tmhOAuth/README.md

 to store their values.

 ## Change History
+### 0.7.4 - 19 Februrary 2013
+- corrections to composer.json to support packagists requirements.
+(Issue #110)

 ### 0.7.3 - 18 Februrary 2013
 - add support for making requests with the host header being different to the request host.
 - ensure headers with the same key do not overwrite each other in $tmhOAuth->response['headers'].